arkency/posts/posts/2015-03-12-exploring-gregs-event-store-part-1.md

 </p>

 Event Store is a domain specific database for people who use the Event Sourcing pattern in their apps.
 It is a functional database which based on a publish-subscribe messages pattern.
 Why functional?
 It uses a functional language as its query language.
 In ES It is the Javascript.
 I will say something more about this later.
-The lead architect and designer of Event Stare is Greg Young who provides commercial support for the database.
+The lead architect and designer of Event Store is Greg Young who provides commercial support for the database.
 I decided to create this two-part tutorial to bring the idea closer to you.
 I will describe issues related to Event Store in the first part and I will present some simple examples of the ES usage in the second one.

 <!-- more -->